joclement/simple-IDS-analysis/README.md

 java -jar data-preparation-1.0-SNAPSHOT-jar-with-dependencies.jar -h
 ```

-Using the following command you start the IDS using the prepared data `scenarios=4,5,6,7,11,12\_percentageTrain=80\_seperateTestScenario=false`, the classifier LinearNearestNeighbour with the parameters k=2 and distweight=inverse.
+Using the following command you start the IDS using the prepared data `scenarios=4,5,6,7,11,12\_percentageTrain=80\_seperateTestScenario=false`, the classifier LinearNearestNeighbour with the parameters k=2 and inverse dist weighting.

 ```
-java -jar IDS-1.0-SNAPSHOT-jar-with-dependencies.jar -f ..IDS/src/main/resource/scenarios=4,5,6,7,11,12_percentageTrain=80_seperateTestScenario=false -p k=2,distweight=inverse -c lnns
+java -jar IDS-1.0-SNAPSHOT-jar-with-dependencies.jar -f ..IDS/src/main/resource/scenarios=4,5,6,7,11,12_percentageTrain=80_seperateTestScenario=false -p -k=2,-I -c lnns
 ```

 If a message similar to this " INFO IDSCliManager: 116 - --- finished test ---" is shown,